Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Methodology

-MAGNET is a generative neural network (NN) that takes as input a hypocentral catalog of regional seismicity, and the time and location of a future event (a ``query'').
-The network produces a probability density function (PDF) estimating its magnitude.
+MAGNET is a neural network (NN) that takes as input a hypocentral catalog of regional seismicity, and the time and location of a future event.
+The NN produces a probability density function (PDF) estimating its magnitude.
+Examples of the resulting PDFs for a few major earthquakes are presented in Fig. \ref{fig:intro_fig}.
+These PDFs are not to be interpreted as an estimation of the instantaneous histogram of magnitudes (a ``frequentist'' interpretation) but rather should be interpreted in Bayesian terms: they are the model estimation of the magnitude of a specific future event.

-MAGNET is composed of two main components.
-First, the catalog up to time $t$ (excluding $t$) is encoded by a series of geophysically inspired functions and long-short term memory (LSTM) units, which produces a latent representation of the seismic history \cite{hochreiter_long_1997}.
-Second, this representation is combined with a space-time query specifying the coordinates, $\bf{x}_i$, $t_i$, of a future earthquake and passed into a fully connected neural network (FCNN) that produces a parametrized PDF of the event's magnitude, $p_{\textbf{x}_i, t_i}(m)$, see Fig. \ref{fig:intro_fig}a.

-Technically, the distribution is modeled as a mixture of two stretched Kumaraswamy distributions \cite{kumaraswamy_generalized_1980} and is parameterized by 5 parameters, which are the output of the network.
-This parameteric family can smoothly interpolate between a power-law decaying distribution (resembling the GR distribution), and localized distributions with concentrated mass around a specific value.
-This allows the model to output both an ``ignorant'' prediction, essentially resembling the GR distribution, and more confident predictions localized around a given magnitude.